tdesert/tdesert.github.io/NOTES.md

 # What should be improved from the demo project ?

-X * Filters should always stay at the same place even when selected
-* A summary of all applied filters at the top of the results page
+X * Filters should always stay at the same place even when selected X * A summary of all applied filters at the top of the results page
 * Sticky header (containing combination of applied filters)
 * Ability to clear all selected filters in the filters sections headers (x button)
 * Show more on facets ?
 * Additional filters:
 	* rating (stars)
 	* free shipping ?
+!! sort by rating